This post was originally published on February 7, 2018, and updated most recently on March 5, 2021.

 While some teams opt for a decentralized system, sometimes using just a dry erase board, these practices make real transparency and knowledge sharing nearly impossible.
 Team members end up spending more time trying to work out details rather than fixing the issue itself.

-While the above benefits combine to improve the quality and efficiency of your projects, the most important benefit is that users gain access to better working products with faster updates and bug fixes.
+While the above benefits combine to improve your projects’ quality and efficiency, the most important benefit is that users gain access to better working products with faster updates and bug fixes.
 Their satisfaction results in important returning business and word of mouth marketing, not to mention ensuring that your team is proud of the work they produce.